Carol Podedworny: Writing

-Podedworny organized, co-organized or contributed essays to exhibitions on the art of such First Nations contemporary artists such as Gerald McMaster (1984), Rebecca Belmore (1988), Robert Houle (1993 and 2002), and Carl Beam (1994), as well as on Julie Voyce (1999), Rae Johnson, Ed Pien (2006) and Jane Buyers (2006) and others.
+Podedworny organized, co-organized or contributed essays to exhibitions on the art of such First Nations contemporary artists such as Gerald McMaster (1984), Rebecca Belmore (1988), Robert Houle (1993 and 2002), Greg Staats (2012) and Carl Beam (1994), as well as on Julie Voyce (1999), Rae Johnson, Ed Pien (2006) and Jane Buyers (2006) and others.
 She curated the important exhibition Rethinking History: Abrams, Andrews, Houle, Leydon, Poitras & Ash-Poitras (1992) in which she placed contemporary First Nations artists in the context of the contemporary mainstream; and curated or co-curated Natalka Husar: Burden of Innocence (2008), Shelagh Keeley (2009) and Jeff Thomas: Cold City Frieze: Mapping Iroquoia (2012).
-She has co-authored with Robert Houle a Mandate Study (1990-1993) on the Subject of the Issues Surrounding the Exhibition, Collection and Interpretation of Contemporary Art of First Nations Artists.
-She also has curated exhibitions on a broad range of subjects from exploring the material history of paintings to the development of art collections and issues of health and wellness as well as serving as Managing Producer for many diverse exhibitions such as Greek & Roman Coins in the collection of the McMaster Museum of Art (2022).
-She wrote Woodlands: Contemporary Art of the Anishnabe (1989), and the chapter "Daphne Odjig: Making History", in Odjig: The Art of Daphne Odjig, 1960 - 2000, which was praised by the Toronto Star and said to:
+She has co-authored with Robert Houle a Mandate Study (1990–93) on the Subject of the Issues Surrounding the Exhibition, Collection and Interpretation of Contemporary Art of First Nations Artists.

+She has also curated exhibitions on a broad range of subjects, from exploring the material history of paintings to the development of art collections and issues of health and wellness, as well as serving as managing producer for many diverse exhibitions such as Greek & Roman Coins in the collection of the McMaster Museum of Art (2022).
+She wrote Woodlands: Contemporary Art of the Anishnabe (1989), and the chapter "Daphne Odjig: Making History", in Odjig: The Art of Daphne Odjig, 1960–2000, which was praised by the Toronto Star and said to:

-[illuminate] the artist’s participation in the Winnipeg Art Gallery's groundbreaking 1972 show, Treaty Numbers 23, 287, 1171, which foregrounded questions of cultural diversity, multiplicity of gaze, and history as social construct, and did so within the walls and cultural authority of a major gallery.
+[illuminate] the artist's participation in the Winnipeg Art Gallery's groundbreaking 1972 show, Treaty Numbers 23, 287, 1171, which foregrounded questions of cultural diversity, multiplicity of gaze, and history as social construct, and did so within the walls and cultural authority of a major gallery.
 Now commonplace, these issues were then revolutionary in their application to Aboriginal artmakers.
 She co-authored Robert Houle: Troubling Abstraction, is the author of "Issues of Access, Representation & Diversity in the Canadian Milieu", in Re-Mediations: Stephen Foster & James Gillespie, the catalogue which accompanied an exhibition held at the Kelowna Art Gallery; McMaster Museum of Art; Art Gallery of Sudbury and The Art Gallery of Southwestern Manitoba (both 2007) and contributed to the Husar Handbook: Natalka Husar (2010).
 She has written many articles on a wide range of subjects for magazines such as Muse, the magazine of the Canadian Museums Association.